apache/kafka/.github/README.md

 > This only works for committers (who have ASF accounts on ge.apache.org).

 There are two ways committers can have build scans published.
 The simplest way is to push their branches to apache/kafka.
-This will allow Github Actions to have access to the repository secret needed to publish the scan.
+This will allow GitHub Actions to have access to the repository secret needed to publish the scan.

 Alternatively, committers create pull requests against their own forks and